pulse1989/cloudyapp/README.md

 #### Cloudy makes use of the following libraries:

-* Android Architecture components (as mentioned above, LiveData and ViewModel) ver 1.0 stable
+* Android Architecture components (as mentioned above, LiveData and ViewModel) ver 2.0.0-beta01
-* Dagger 2.11 (incl. dagger.android)
+* Dagger 2.16 (incl. dagger.android)
 * Firebase for crashlytics reporting.
 * Retrofit for managing our api calls.
 * Okhttp3 for intercepting all our API calls to make sure the request and response are accurate